SeiyaGame/extract_video_frame/README.md

                         The number of TV shows to extract images from -f NUM_FRAMES, --num_frames NUM_FRAMES
-                        The number of frames to extract from the same TV show -e EPISODE, --episode EPISODE
+                        The number of frames to extract from the same TV show -e EPISODES, --episodes EPISODES
-                        The episode number to extract images from -tc TIMECODE, --timecode TIMECODE
+                        A list of episode numbers to extract images from (e.g. 1 2 3)
+  -tc TIMECODE, --timecode TIMECODE
                         The timecode of the frame to be extracted (e.g. t=00:23:15.15 for a duration or f=1150 for a frame)
 ```